StreamX Delivery Service

 mp.messaging.incoming.[channel-name].propertyName=propertyValue

 StreamX works with Avro schema.
-To register a schema to be used by a channel, you need to create a data model annotated with @AvroGenerated and use it in signature of a method annotated with @Incoming.
+To register a schema for use in a channel, you must create a data model annotated with @AvroGenerated and include it in signature of a method annotated with @Incoming.
 The model class must contain a public, no-argument constructor, which is required for the serialization process.

 @AvroGenerated